-Novosound announces a £3.3 million investment to its award-winning novel thin film ultrasound technology.
+Novosound announces a £3.3 million investment in its award-winning novel thin film ultrasound technology.

 The Foresight Williams Technology EIS Fund led the round, investing £1.5 million alongside £500,000 from the Foresight Scottish Growth Fund, financed by the Scottish Growth Scheme through a combination of Scottish Government funds and the European Regional Development Fund (ERDF), and £1.3 million from existing shareholders including Par Equity, Kelvin Capital, Gabriel Investments the University of the West of Scotland, and the Scottish Investment Bank, the investment arm of Scottish Enterprise.